How to have a Successful Open House and Convert Visitors into Leads

 Let’s talk about the best Open House follow up for afterwards:

-- Of course, in the next 1-2 days you or someone on your team should make personal phone calls especially to the prospects that seemed most interested.
+- Of course, in the next 1-2 days you or someone on your team should make personal phone calls especially to the prospects that seemed most interested – check out these Open House follow up scripts

 - Text drip campaigns are also decent substitutes to the personal phone call especially if you had a super busy Open House and you’re pressed for time.

-Also you don’t have to have all the bells and whistles dialed in on your follow up process right away.
+Also while setting up real estate marketing automations is easier than ever, you don’t have to have all the bells and whistles dialed in on your follow up process right away.
 It can be iterative.
 Just keep making it better each time and before you know it, you’ll be one of those agents constantly proclaiming that “the fortune’s in the follow up”.

 Remember who’s show this is (SPOILER: it’s yours)